 Financing a Pre-Construction Condo

-The purchasing process for a pre-construction condo – a unit that has not yet been built – is not as easy as buying a resale unit, but it gives you the opportunity to tailor your home to your tastes and live in a property that’s in mint condition.
+Buying a pre-construction condo – a unit that has not yet been built – is not as easy as buying a resale unit.
+However, it gives you the opportunity to tailor your home to your tastes and live in a property that’s in mint condition.
 Here are some of the things that buyers should be aware of:

 Thinking of buying a condo?
-If you work long hours, or you just don’t want to handle maintaining a property, this can be a prudent decision.
+If you work long hours, or you just don’t want to handle maintaining a property, a condo may be right for you.

-As if it isn’t hard enough to choose between buying a condo and a detached house, once you choose the former you’re confronted with another difficult decision – whether you buy a pre-construction or resale unit.
+As if it isn’t hard enough to choose between buying a condo and a detached house, once you choose the former you’re confronted with another difficult decision – whether to a pre-construction or resale unit.

 The Advantages of Buying New

-The main advantage of purchasing a new condominium unit rather than a resale unit is that it gives the buyer the opportunity to tailor everything to his or her heart’s desire.
+The main advantage of purchasing a new condominium unit rather than a resale unit is that it gives the buyer the opportunity to customize the home to his or her liking.
 The buying process for a pre-construction unit, however, differs significantly from resale.
-Most buyers need financing in order to make the purchase, unless, of course, they’re very rich.
+Most buyers need to finance their property.
 If you’re going to apply for a mortgage, here are some of the things you should know before signing on the dotted line.

 You’ll Need a Bigger Down Payment

-You can’t just pay the minimum 5 percent deposit on a pre-construction condo.
+You can’t just pay the minimum 5% deposit on a pre-construction condo.
 Concept projects usually require much heftier deposits than resale units.
-Some builders actually demand as much as 25 per cent down payment – ouch!
-As an example, you’ll have to come up with $75,000 before the date of occupancy if you’re purchasing a new condo for $300,000.
-You have the option of negotiating with the builder to make a smaller down payment if that’s out of your budget.
+Some builders actually demand as much as 25% down payment – ouch!
+As an example, you’ll have to come up with $75,000 before the date of occupancy if you’re buying a new condo for $300,000.
+You have the option of negotiating with the builder to make a smaller down payment if the price is out of your budget.
 If you’re not successful you may have to consider another project.

 Fortunately you won’t have to settle the down payment all at once: it’s usually broken up in smaller installments.
-Buyers usually pay down 5 percent with their offer, and make additional deposits of 5 per cent at the 30, 90, and 180-day marks, and at the date of occupancy officially begins.
-Each builder would have his or her own deposit structure.
+Buyers usually pay 5% of their offer and make additional deposits of 5% at the 30, 90, and 180-day marks, and at the date of occupancy officially begins.
+Each builder will have his or her own deposit structure.

 Understanding the Cooling Off Period

-It’s natural to have second thoughts, since your condo represents a major purchase.
-You have a narrow period in which you can back out with no penalty if you sign the papers and for some reason you decide not to go through with the purchase.
+It’s natural to have second thoughts, since your condo is a major purchase.
+You have a short period in which you can back out with no penalty if you sign the papers and decide not to go through with the purchase.

 Be Ready for Closing Costs

 You should include closing costs in your budget when purchasing a new condominium, just as you would if you were buying a resale unit.
-Closing costs can be very expensive, and usually range between 1.5 and 4 per cent of the purchase price to pay for expenses such as real estate attorney fees, inspection costs, and land transfer tax.
+Closing costs can be very expensive, and usually range between 1.5% and 4% of the purchase price to pay for expenses such as real estate attorney fees, inspection costs, and land transfer tax.
 You’ll typically also have to come up with installation fees for gas and water meters, and for education and development charges.
 Since these charges can reach well into the thousands, it’s important to get a ballpark figure from your builder upfront.

 Occupancy and Closing Dates